survivejs/webpack-book/manuscript/developing/02_automatic_browser_refresh.md

 ## Development Plugins

 As webpack plugin ecosystem is diverse, there are a lot of plugins that can help specifically with development.
-I’ve listed certain of these below to give you a better idea of what’s available:
+I've listed certain of these below to give you a better idea of what's available:

 * [case-sensitive-paths-webpack-plugin](https://www.npmjs.com/package/case-sensitive-paths-webpack-plugin) can be handy when you are developing on a case-insensitive environments like macOS or Windows but using case-sensitive environment like Linux for production.
 * [npm-install-webpack-plugin](https://www.npmjs.com/package/npm-install-webpack-plugin) allows webpack to install and wire the installed packages with your *package.json* as you import new packages to your project.
-It’s almost magical this way.
+It's almost magical this way.
 * [system-bell-webpack-plugin](https://www.npmjs.com/package/system-bell-webpack-plugin) rings the system bell on failure instead of letting webpack fail silently.
 * [friendly-errors-webpack-plugin](https://www.npmjs.com/package/friendly-errors-webpack-plugin) improves on error reporting of webpack.
 It captures common errors and displays them in a friendlier manner, hence the name.
 * [nyan-progress-webpack-plugin](https://www.npmjs.com/package/nyan-progress-webpack-plugin) can be used to get tidier output during the build process.
 Take care if you are using Continuous Integration (CI) systems like Travis, though, as they can clobber the output.
 Webpack provides `ProgressPlugin` for the same purpose.
 No nyan there, though.